CURENT/andes/docs/source/getting_started/tutorial/interactive.rst

 Making a System
 ---------------
-Before running studies, an :py:mod:`andes.system.System` object needs to be create to hold the system data.
-The System object can be created by passing the path to the case file the entry-point function.
+Before running studies, an :py:mod:`andes.system.System` object needs to be created to hold the system data.
+The System object can be created by passing the path to the case file to the entry-point function.

-There are multiple ways to create such object, and :py:mod:`andes.main.run` is the most convenient way.
+There are multiple ways to create the System object.
+Among them, :py:mod:`andes.main.run` is the most convenient way.
 For example, to run the file ``kundur_full.xlsx`` in the same directory as the notebook, use